Salman-Shaik/truth-or-dare/README.md

 # truth-or-dare
-The good ol' Truth Or Dare game
+The good ol' Truth Or Dare games